google/go-cloud/internal/docs/pubsub/design.md

 // SubscriptionOptions contains configuration for Subscriptions. type SubscriptionOptions struct {
-    // AckWait tells the max duration to wait before sending the next batch
+    // AckDelay tells the max duration to wait before sending the next batch
     // of acknowledgements back to the server.
-    AckWait     time.Duration
+    AckDelay     time.Duration

     // AckBatchSize is the maximum number of acks that should be sent to
     // the server in a batch.